Is lack of money creating stress among employees?

-The key contributor of stress discussed in the article was work-life balance.
-Although I agreed with many of the points in the article, I think they failed to recognize money as a huge contributor of stress in people’s lives.
+The key contributor to stress discussed in the article was work-life balance.
+Although I agreed with many of the points in the article, I think they failed to recognize money as a huge contributor to stress in people’s lives.
 Times have been tough when it comes to people’s money.

 1. The lack of rewards in the stock market.

-The last 10 years, the stock market has not worked in most people’s favour.
+In the last 10 years, the stock market has not worked in most people’s favor.
 We’ve faced 2 big market corrections within the same 10 year period.
 Even over the long term, money has not grown as much as we expected.

 During recessions, many businesses have felt the impact on the bottom line.
 As a result, employers are cutting expenses and sometimes that means layoffs and benefits and bonuses.